hardikkum444/Online-Java-Compiler-IDE/README.md

 This repository contains a Java program that serves as an HTTP and socket server capable of compiling and executing user-provided Java code remotely.
 The server offers a simple and secure way for users to submit Java code snippets, which are then compiled and executed on the server-side environment.
 This README provides an overview of the project, its features, usage instructions, technologies used, and how to contribute.

+## Duration

+This project took me a total of 4-5 days to make.<br>
+The first 3 days were used to hard code the backend using java, and the next 1-2 days were utilised in cleaning the code and also making a minimal frontend

 ## Key Features

 - **HTTP and Socket Server**: Implements both HTTP and socket communication protocols, allowing users to choose their preferred method of interaction.